LaurenAnderson97/SML209-18/vocabulary.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i4YJqmfF6Yc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h1>Une articulation plus lente des salutations - A slower articulation of the greetings</h1>
+<h1>Une articulation plus lente des salutations - A slower articulation for greetings</h1>

-Below is a a set of flashcards of the greetings previosuly mentioned in the video.
+Below is a a set of flashcards for greetings that was previosuly mentioned in the video.

 Each flashcard has an audio version of how to articulate the words.